 Three Months Ended March 31,

-2023 2022
+202 4 202 2023

-(Amounts expressed in thousands of US dollars, except percentages)
+(A mounts expres sed in thousands o f US dollars, excep t percentages)

 % of total % of total

 Amount revenue Amount revenue

-Total revenues \$ 6,316 100% \$ 7,652 100% Gross (loss)/profit (314) -5% 134 2% Sales and marketing expenses 48 0.8% 69 0.9% General and administrative expenses 932 14.7% 1,548 20.2% Research and development expenses 18 0.3% 68 0.9% Total operating expenses 998 15.8% 1,685 22.0%
+Total revenues \$ 3,531 100% \$ 6.316 100%

+Gross profit/(loss) • 72 2% (314) -5%

+Sales and marketing expenses 79 2% 48 1%

+General and administrative expenses 915 26% 932 15%

+Research and development expenses - - 18 0.3%

+Total operating expenses \$ 994 28% \$ 998 16%

-Operating expenses: Our total operating expenses was approximately US\$1.00 million and US\$1.69 million for the three months ended March 31, 2023 and 2022, respectively.
+Operating expenses: Our total operating expenses was approximately US\$1.00 million and US\$1.00 million for the three months ended March 31, 2024 and 2023, respectively.

-- Sales and marketing expenses: Sales and marketing expenses was US\$0.05 million and US\$0.07 million for the three months ended March 31, 2023 and 2022, respectively.
+- Sales and marketing expenses: Sales and marketing expenses was US\$0.08 million and US\$0.05 million for the three months ended March 31, 2024 and 2023, respectively.
 Our sales and marketing expenses primarily consist of advertising expenses for brand development and promotion of our services, staff salaries, staff benefits, performance bonuses, travel expenses, communication expenses and other general office expenses of our sales department.
-For the three months ended March 31, 2023, the decrease in our sales and marketing expenses was primarily due to the peak infection of COVID-19 in China from November 2022 through February 2023, which affected a significant number of our workforce employed in our operations, and thus adversely affected our normal business activities during the first fiscal quarter of 2023. - General and administrative expenses: General and administrative expenses was US\$0.93 million and US\$1.55 million for the three months ended March 31, 2023 and 2022, respectively.
+Due to certain aspects of our business nature, the fluctuation of our sales and marketing expenses usually does not have a direct linear relationship with the fluctuation of our net revenues. - General and administrative expenses: General and administrative expenses was US\$0.92 million and US\$0.93 million for the three months ended March 31, 2024 and 2023, respectively.
 Our general and administrative expenses primarily consist of salaries and benefits of management, accounting, human resources and administrative personnel, office rentals, depreciation of office equipment, allowance for credit losses, professional service fees, maintenance, utilities and other general office expenses of our supporting and administrative departments.
-For the three months ended March 31, 2023, the changes in our general and administrative expenses was primarily due to the following reasons: (1) the increase in allowance for expected credit losses of approximately US\$0.30 million; (2) the decrease in amortization of administrative assets of approximately US\$0.45 million; and (3) the decrease in general administrative expenses of approximately US\$0.47 million, as a result of the cost reduction plan executed by management and the adverse impact of our normal business activities caused by the peak infection period of COVID-19 during the first fiscal quarter of 2023. - Research and development expenses: Research and development expenses was US\$0.02 million and US\$0.07 million for the three months ended March 31, 2023 and 2022, respectively.
-Our research and development expenses primarily consist of salaries and benefits of our staff in the research and development department, equipment depreciation expenses, and office utilities and supplies allocated to our research and development department etc. For the three months ended March 31, 2023, the decrease in our research and development expenses was primarily due to a reduction in headcount in our research and development department, compared with that for the same period last year.
+For the three months ended March 31, 2024, the changes in our general and administrative expenses was primarily due to the decrease in general administrative expenses of approximately US\$0.02 million, as a result of the cost reduction plan executed by management during the first fiscal quarter of 2024. - Research and development expenses: For the three months ended March 31, 2024, we did not recognize any research and development expenses, compared with US\$0.02 million for the three months ended March 31, 2023.
+Our research and development expenses primarily consist of salaries and benefits of our staff in the research and development department, equipment depreciation expenses, and office utilities and supplies allocated to our research and development department etc. For the three months ended March 31, 2024, the decrease in our research and development expenses was primarily due to a reduction in headcount in our research and development department, compared with that for the same period last year.

-Loss from operations: As a result of the foregoing, we incurred a loss from operations of approximately US\$1.31 million and US\$1.55 million for the three months ended March 31, 2023 and 2022, respectively.
+Loss from operations: As a result of the foregoing, we incurred a loss from operations of approximately US\$0.92 million and US\$1.31 million for the three months ended March 31, 2024 and 2023, respectively.

-Interest income: For the three months ended March 31, 2023 and 2022, we recognized an approximately US\$0.07 million and US\$0.05 million interest income, respectively, which was primarily related to the interest we earned from the short-term loans we provided to unrelated parties.
+Interest income: For the three months ended March 31, 2024 and 2023, we recognized an approximately US\$0.09 million and US\$0.07 million interest income, respectively, which was primarily related to the interest we earned from the short-term loans we provided to unrelated parties.